vatsal-git/TicTacToe-Game/README.md

 ## Overview

-The Tic Tac Toe game in React Js.
+The TicTacToe Game in React Js.
+Part of Internshala React Js course.

 Stack:

-- React
+- React Js
 - Styles with Sass